 We have to re-invent England as a 'Democracy' or a 'Peoples' Republic' or 'Social Republic' or 'Commonwealth'.
 Before doing this we need to examine the kind of English identity we already have.
-This can be described as the British-English, an identity invented in the 18th century after joint English and Scottish the British revolution finally conquest of Ireland, and an came to rest with the Acts of Union in 1707.
+This can be described as the British-English, an identity came to rest with the Acts of Union in 1707.